MunkiPhD/game_of_thrones_data/README.md

     * colors[]: the colors of the order (e.g. Black for the Night's Watch)
     * motto: the motto of the order

-##Use##
+##License##
 ###Permissions###
+Completely open permissions.
+Fork it, expand it, etc. If you have updates to the data, issue a pull request and it will be merged in after it's been reviewed.
-Fork it, expand it, issue pull requests, etc. The data is meant to be a starting point for generating data for your app in an easy manner.
-As a service for the commnunity as fans of both the novels, the show, and FOSS.
+The data is meant to be a starting point for generating data for your app in an easy manner - as a service for the commnunity as fans of both the novels, the show, and FOSS.

 ###Plans###
 Create configurable data seed scripts for importing into various platforms (e.g. Rails using Devise)